-Stall Catchers mobilizes an online community of volunteers (“catchers”) who analyze research data by playing a game of annotating blood vessels.
-Catchers learn about dementia, Alzheimer’s disease (AD), reduced blood flow in the brain and its relationship to AD, and discuss the implications of their annotations on AD research.
+Stall Catchers, EyesOnALZ and Catchathon.com mobilize an online community of volunteers (“catchers”) who analyze research data by playing a game of annotating blood vessels.
+Catchers have access to information about dementia, Alzheimer’s disease (AD), reduced blood flow in the brain and its relationship to AD, and discuss the implications of their annotations on AD research.
 Data collected from catchers is used to advance disease research, and to devise better ways for humans and computers to work together to accomplish challenging tasks.
 At the same time, Stall Catchers is committed to preserving the privacy of its members, and fostering a growing community of volunteer researchers.

-By accessing the Stall Catchers website (the “Site,” defined as all pages at stallcatchers.com and eyesonalz.com, and their subdomains), you agree to be bound by the terms described on this page.
+By accessing the Stall Catchers website (the “Site,” defined as all pages at stallcatchers.com, eyesonalz.com, catchathon.com and their subdomains), you agree to be bound by the terms described on this page.

 If you are less than 18 years of age, your parent or guardian must read, explain, and agree to the terms.